ctkstl/earth_science/resources.md

         *    [Which Planets Sound Good to Live On?](https://ctkstl.github.io/earth_science/pages/Planets-To-Live-On.html)
         *    pictures of the planets
         *    [Guess which picture is of which planet](http://www.planetary.org/blogs/emily-lakdawalla/2015/09300800-the-solar-system-at-1-km.html)
+        *    Cosmos Episode 1:4:45-25?
+Or before the death sentence
     3. The Sun
         *    [They Might be Giants Song!] (https://www.youtube.com/watch?v=Oyz7e8iQ6Uo)
         *    [Cool video showing sunspots rotating around the sun](http://apod.nasa.gov/apod/ap150629.html)